-(enter neighborhoud "east" or "south" as search criterion)
+(enter "east" or "south" for your location search criteria)

 Bergedorf is located in the middle of the countryside in the east of Hamburg.
 It is adjacent to the Vierlande fruit and flower growing area and just on the border to Schleswig-Holstein.
 People in Bergedorf proudly think of their home as an independent small town.